DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Contact Lenses?
-Would like to schedule an appointment with the best ophthalmologist in New York City Dr. Richard L. Deluca or optometry specialist, Dr. Saba Khodadadian of New York Eye Specialists, please contact our office for consultation with NYC Eye doctor.
+Would like to schedule an appointment with the best ophthalmologist in New York City Dr. Richard L. Deluca or optometry specialist, Dr. Saba Khodadadian of New York Eye Doctors and Specialists, please contact our office for consultation with NYC Eye doctor.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)